 The external, rechargeable battery for mobile devices has two USB ports.
 Each USB connection has AIPower technology, which means that it automatically detects the connected devices and charges in accordance with them.
 With a maximum of 3,1A, iPhone, iPad and iPod as well as Android devices and cameras can be charged quickly.

 The scope of delivery of the AUKEY Powerbank is clear, but sufficient.
-In the packaging you will find the power bank, a short, white cable with USB-A and micro-USB as well as an instruction manual.
-Among other things, this shows the charge the external battery has when one to four of the indicator LEDs light up (when the power button is briefly pressed).
+In the packaging you will find the power bank, a short, white cable with USB-A and Micro-USB as well as an instruction manual.
+Among other things, this shows what charge the external battery has when one to four of the indicator LEDs light up (if you press the power button briefly).
 If one LED lights up, the battery is charged up to 25%, with two LEDs it is up to 50%, with three LEDs up to 75% and with all four lights between 75 and 100%.
-By the way: If you press the power button a little longer, the fifth built-in LED lights up, which is located between the USB ports and serves as a flashlight;)
+By the way: If you press the power button a little longer, the fifth built-in LED lights up, which is located between the USB ports and serves as a flashlight ;)

 Incidentally, the power bank is charged via micro USB with a maximum of 2,1A.
 With a capacity of 20.000 mAh and a maximum output voltage of 5V, the AUKEY device has 100 Wh (watt hours).
 This means that it can be carried in hand luggage for the plane.
 In the AUKEY power bank PB-T11-TYUK this is not possible because it has a value of 30.000 Wh with its 150 mAh.
 In the linked article there are details on the subject of power banks in aircraft hand luggage.